PI-Portal/pi_portal/README.md

-# Quick Start Guide

-## pi-portal
+## pi_portal

 Raspberry PI Door Logger

 Put a contact switch on a door and generate logs, alarms and notifications with your Raspberry PI.
 Connect a WebCam and view snapshots and motion activated videos over Slack.
 Add DHT11 temperature sensors and track temperature and humidity fluctuations over time.

 This is a hobby solution, and no warranty or guarantees of any kind are made.

 Please use at your own risk.

 [Project Documentation](https://pi-portal.readthedocs.io/)